-$20,000 reward offered in case of slain Border Patrol agent
+Border Patrol agents in Texas had traumatic head injuries

 - "We will, and must, build the Wall," Trump tweets

-- Agent Rogelio Martinez was killed, and his partner was serious injured
+- Agent Rogelio Martinez was killed and his partner was serious injured

-(CNN)Authorities are scrambling to find whoever killed a Border Patrol agent and hope a $20,000 reward will help lead them to the assailant.
+(CNN)Details remain scant in what the FBI describes as a "tragic incident" that left one Border Patrol agent dead and another in serious condition.

+The FBI said both men were found injured late Saturday in a culvert area in southwest Texas.

+Although there hasn't been an explanation of what happened, Texas politicians -- including Gov. Greg Abbott and Sen. Ted Cruz -- have described the incident as an "attack."
+President Donald Trump said the injured agent had been "brutally beaten" as he called for the wall between US and Mexico.

+But in Culberson County, where the two officers were injured, the local sheriff painted a different picture, suggesting to the Dallas Morning News that investigators are considering the possibility that the agents fell in a nighttime accident.
+"The evidence is not obvious as to what happened out there," Sheriff Oscar Carrillo told the paper.

-Rogelio Martinez, 36, and his partner were patrolling near Interstate 10 in southwest Texas, US Customs and Border Protection said.
-They were responding to activity near the border, but CBP officials would not say what type of activity.
+Martinez and his partner had been on patrol near Interstate 10 in the Big Bend Sector, which runs along the US-Mexico border, when they responded to activity, US Customs and Border Protection said.
+CBP officials would not say what type of activity.

-At some point, Martinez and his partner suffered severe injuries.
-Martinez died Sunday morning, and his partner was in serious condition, officials said.
+After they responded, Martinez's partner reported that they were both injured and needed help, according to CBP.
+They were found about 12 miles east of the town of Van Horn at 11:20 p.m.
+Saturday, according to the FBI.

-Authorities have not said how the two were injured, but a Customs and Border Protection spokesman said Martinez was not shot.
+A Customs and Border Protection spokesman said Martinez had not been shot.

-"On behalf of the quarter of a million front line officers and agents of DHS, my thoughts and prayers go out to the family and friends of Agent Martinez and to the agent who is in serious condition," Acting Secretary of Homeland Security Elaine Duke said in a statement.

 President Donald Trump cited the incident as a reason why the US needs to build a wall along the border with Mexico.